 [Elementary student’s name] is a problem solver and quick thinker.
 He confidently takes on any challenge presented to him.
 During the annual science fair, while presenting his project, he accurately and enthusiastically responded to every question given to him.
 When a few observers asked for clarification about his scientific process, he was able to do so without hesitation.

 Furthermore, during math block, [child’s name] was almost always the first student to solve higher-order thinking word problems with minimal teacher support.
 I would increase the difficulty of the exercises in order to keep him challenged and motivated.
-His math and science abilities surpassed my expectations for a second grader.
-His ability to think critically and clearly explain his thought processes to his peers and myself intrigued me.
+His math and science abilities surpassed my expectations for a second-grader.
+His ability to think critically and clearly explain his thought processes to his peers intrigued me.

-The conclusion summarizes your overall recommendation of the student.
+The conclusion summarizes your overall recommendation for the student.
 What are your closing remarks?
 What lasting impression about the student would you like to make?

 Equally important is to note that you’re available to the admissions team to expand upon your recommendation if needed, so leave your work email somewhere in the application materials.

 [Elementary student’s name] will be a great asset to your school community.
 He is intelligent, hard-working, a team player, respectful, and a wonderful child in general.
 He will undoubtedly surpass your expectations.
 I am very proud of his achievements, and I am sure that his talents will contribute an exceptional element to your school.
 I’m available to discuss this recommendation further if needed.